Azure/azure-iot-sdks/c/doc/run_sample_on_ti_cc3200.md

   ti.targets.arm.elf.M4  ?= C:/ti/ti-cgt-arm_5.2.5
   ```

+TI ARM compiler will build the C runtime library when the make is run the first time.
+This build requires gmake.exe and searchs it on the environment path.
+It is recommended that you add the folder containing gmake.exe to your path.
+Alternately, XDCtools product (```C:/ti/xdctools_3_31_01_33_core```) which also contains gmake.exe can be added to the path.
+But note, it is recommended to remove the XDCtools from the path after the libraries are built to avoid conflicts when you use newer versions of XDCtools.

+For detailed information about building TI's C runtime library, please read the [Mklib wiki](http://processors.wiki.ti.com/index.php/Mklib).

 2. Open a Windows command prompt.

 3. In the Windows command prompt, run the following commands (be sure to replace the paths with your installation paths).